MachinisteWeb/node-atlas/README.en.md

 ### And what about others JavaScript frameworks? ###

 In opposition to others client-side JavaScript frameworks like Vue, Angular or React, NodeAtlas run server-side and provide some real URLs by HTTP response.
-Websites are indexale and W3C compliant, that means each page are construct by HTTP response and after by asynchronous (AJAX, Websocket...) mechanisms.
+Websites are indexable and W3C compliant, that means each page is constructed by HTTP response and after by asynchronous (AJAX, Websocket...) mechanisms.
 So, NodeAtlas is not an alternative to others client-side JavaScript frameworks that only use [Node.js](https://nodejs.org/en/) for use after [npm](https://www.npmjs.com/), [jspm](http://jspm.io/), [gulp](http://gulpjs.com/), etc. So, NodeAtlas is same as Sails or Meteor.
-And that means NodeAtlas is a substituant to PHP, JAVA or C# server-side.
-In the same way as [Meteor.js](https://www.meteor.com/), NodeAtlas allow you to set your working environment and you have not need of [gulp](http://gulpjs.com/) but to oposition of [Meteor.js](https://www.meteor.com/), the `NA` object is not provided client-side by default.
-It's your responsability to spread server-side mechanism to client-side.
+And that means NodeAtlas is a substituent to PHP, JAVA or C# server-side.
+In the same way as [Meteor.js](https://www.meteor.com/), NodeAtlas allow you to set your working environment and you have not need of [gulp](http://gulpjs.com/) but by an opposition of [Meteor.js](https://www.meteor.com/), the `NA` object is not provided client-side by default.
+It's your responsibility to spread server-side mechanism to client-side.

 To comparate NodeAtlas with others JavaScript Server-side library / framework / API, [you could check this grid](#nodeatlas-vs-others).